Kong/docs.konghq.com/app/konnect/gateway-manager/plugins/add-custom-plugin.md

 ## Prerequisites

-* Your custom plugin meets all [requirements](/konnect/gateway-manager/plugins/#custom-plugins) for {{site.konnect_short_name}}.
+* Your custom plugin meets {{site.konnect_short_name}}'s [requirements](/konnect/gateway-manager/plugins/#custom-plugins)
+for {{site.konnect_short_name}}.

-* The custom plugin can be written in any supported language, but the schema file must be in Lua.
+* The schema file must be in Lua, even if the custom plugin is written in another supported language.
 For help with developing plugins, see the [plugin development resources](#more-information).

     If you have a custom plugin written in a language other than Lua, convert the schema into a `schema.lua` file before uploading it to {{site.konnect_short_name}}.

-* If you're using the `/plugin-schemas` API, you need a personal access token or a system account token to authenticate with the API.
-You can pass your token with any API request using an authentication header:
+* When using the `/plugin-schemas` API, authenticate your requests with either a personal access token or a system account token by including it in the authentication header:

     ```
     --header 'Authorization: Bearer kpat_xgfT'